Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 ## Conclusion

 Managing sensitive information securely is vital for any DevOps workflow.
-By using **GitHub Secrets** and integrating Azure Key Vault, you can ensure that your secrets are stored and accessed securely.
-Always follow best practices and avoid common pitfalls to maintain the security and integrity of your applications.
+By utilising **GitHub Secrets**, you can ensure that your secrets are stored and accessed securely.
+Always follow best practices and avoid common pitfalls to maintain the security and integrity of your applications and code base.

 In this post we only covered a basic overview of **GitHub Secrets** and how to use them in your **GitHub Workflows**.
 But we can go even further by storing **Secrets** securely in **Azure Key Vault** and integrating your GitHub Workflows with **Azure Key Vault** for using **Secrets**, which offers a few more benefits and flexibility in managing your **Secrets**.